 The Non-Uniformed Pension Plan (Pension Plan) is a cost-sharing multi-employer pension plan available to full-time permanent employees who are covered by a collective bargaining agreement.
-Annual covered payroll of the active Borough members amounted to approximately \$1,058,000, \$918,000, and \$955,000 for the years ended December 31, 2014, 2013, and 2012, respectively.
-Borough contributions to this Pension Plan were 100% of the contractual requirements, and were approximately \$157,000, \$124,000, and \$123,000 for the years ended December 31, 2014, 2013, and 2012, respectively.
+The Pension Plan provides defined benefit pensions to both employees of local governments and to employees of employers that are not governmental employers; and the plan has no predominant local government employer.
+The Borough had 33 and 36 employees in the years ended December 31, 2015 and 2014, respectively, who participated in the plan.
+Annual covered payroll of the active Borough members amounted to approximately \$1,080,000, \$1,058,000, and \$918,000 for the years ended December 31, 2015, 2014, and 2013, respectively.
+Borough contributions to this Pension Plan were 100% of the contractual requirements, and were approximately \$145,000, \$157,000, and \$124,000 for the years ended December 31, 2015, 2014, and 2013, respectively.
 The Western Pennsylvania Teamsters manage this Pension Plan and additional information regarding its current provisions, withdrawal liabilities, and plan assets may be obtained from their offices.
 Under federal law, this Pension Plan has been certified as being in critical status because it has funding or liquidity problems, or both.
 Future employer contribution increases are likely.